mejk/SciComp/about/syllabus.md

 - Please also notice that
   - you can save all the material as PDF (or even .md) using the icons at the top of each page.
   - At the top right hand corner there are top special iocns: one for highlighting and the other for annotating.
 Use them, they are very helpful.
+- Not all the lecture material and video are of equal length in time, this concerns videos in particular.
+In most of them, you need to perform actions on your computer as indicated and while the video may seem quick, it takes time to peform all the actions and you should do them.

 ## Learning outcomes